mobify/workshop--adaptivejs-site-1x/README.md

         </a>
     </div>
     ```

+    Save the `_header.dust` header Dust file and close it.

     **Note:** `"{@getUrl path="images/logo.png" /}"` prepends the bundle URL to the image path during the build process.
 When you preview locally, the logo locations appear as `http://localhost:8080/images/logo.png`.